<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=3003101069777853&amp;ev=PageView&amp;noscript=1">

 6. Moving country

-Financial planning for the average investor comes with its fair share of challenges, but tax, retirement, and estate planning become even more complicated when working with senior international professionals whose financial lives cross national borders.
+Financial life management for the average investor comes with its fair share of challenges, but tax, retirement, and estate planning become even more complicated when working with globally-mobile families whose financial lives cross national borders.

-There are also various stages of this transition to consider, such as pre-move, acclimation, global integration and retirement and independence, all of which come with unique financial planning issues.
+There are also various stages of this transition to consider, such as pre-move, acclimation, global integration and retirement and independence, all of which come with unique financial life management issues.

 Whether temporary or permanent, short-term or long-term, expatriate status can present multiple stumbling blocks for financial planning.